Call for abstracts is now open

 - The Presenting Author must register and pay in full by the deadline indicated in the acceptance email.
 If they do not register and pay in full, the abstract will be removed from the programme and any associated publications.

-- A submission as a particular Presentation Type may be changed to a different Type following review in order to be accepted and included in the programme.
+- A submission as a particular Presentation Type may be changed to a different category following review.

 enter your details below and we will get back to you as soon as possible.